CAP Institute for

 The CAP Institute for Contemporary Art Practice has received a funding award from President Ramaphosa for a three-month training programme in the visual arts for emerging and aspiring artists between 18 and 30.
 The training programme forms part of the PESP programme that was announced at the end of 2020 as an employment stimulus initiative.
 It is an effort to create opportunities following many people losing their jobs due to the coronavirus pandemic.

-15 individuals have been selected for this programme and applications are now closed.
+15 individuals have been selected for this programme.

 Starting on 6 April 2021, the CAP training programme involves visual arts education via an online platform for access to study material and assignments, as well as three physical training workshops.

 The content of the modules is dense and covers a range of topics related to contemporary art practice.
 Ten modules in contemporary art practice will be completed over 12 weeks of training.
 The modules are: Colour, Composition, Markmaking, Perspective, Space, Anatomy of a concept, Photomontage, Chance, Exhibition Design Principles, and Exhibition proposal.
 Each project has one assignment to be completed.
 Students will be taught the fundamental principles of design as applied to the installation of art in an exhibition space.
 The Exhibition proposal module will guide participants in the methodologies of marketing and how to compile an exhibition proposal for presentation to a gallerist or curator.
 It will deal with the what, where, when, what, how of an art exhibition.
 A look will be taken at the art industry standards for the compilation of an artist bio and an artist statement.

 Participants should be able to access the modules on their mobile phones or computers.
 The modules are interactive and includes text, audio, notes, video and online resources.